Soldie/Arms-Commander/README.md

 the Idea is that Arms Commander is supposed to be a "modular, easily customizable platform to use optimized penetration testing tools at record speed and time"
 The "logs" folder was a great idea, let's keep at it and incorporate all of the other old work into taking advantage of that.

+Also, to get around the github "making folders" frustration, we can just make a script that will build the directory tree as part of the installer script (for logfiles or /root/ArmsCommander/logs).
+I just realized ArmsCommander puts out a TON of output.
+Probably more than what most casual users and cybersecurity students could handle.
+And we need to organize it all.

 From now on, the Menus will be rebuilt back from the ground up to avoid clutter and will be strictly organized into the following subtypes

 1. Reconnaissance Tools & Vulnerability Scanners